ibm-cloud-docs/CDN/api.md

 Deletes and existing origin path for an existing CDN, and for a particular customer.
 To be deleted, the domain mapping must be in either a _RUNNING_ or _CNAME_CONFIGURATION_ state.

 * **Parameters**:
-  * `uniqueId`- (Required) The uniqueId of the mapping to which this origin path belongs.
+  * `uniqueId`- (Required) The unique ID of the mapping to which this origin path belongs.
   * `path`- (Required) Path to be deleted.

 * **Return** - A status message if the delete was successful, otherwise an exception is thrown.